 A State-by-State Survey of Appraiser Licensing Laws and Regulations Concerning Evaluations

 Understanding the legal permissibility of real estate “evaluations,” as opposed to appraisals, under state appraiser laws can be daunting.
 Few published resources exist.
 It’s a subject that I’ve spent many hours researching for clients in connection with developing compliant evaluation products and services.
 And, the subject is becoming increasingly relevant due to more frequent consideration of evaluation services and the increased thresholds for when true appraisals are required for federally related transactions.
-The survey I’ve provided below is a basic summary of my viewpoint on the permissibility of evaluations under applicable state appraiser licensing laws and regulations.
+The survey I’ve provided below is a basic summary of my view on the permissibility of evaluations under applicable state appraiser licensing laws and regulations.
+(This is a summary – I have a more detailed research piece that is available for clients.)

 The survey is offered here only for the purpose of education – whether by me or other parties.
 I’m not providing legal advice to readers of the survey.
 Readers should review the applicable laws and regulations in their states and consult with their own advisers.
 The survey may be linked to or used in educational programs or seminars, but it may not otherwise be copied, distributed or published without permission.